BastienSozeau/upReveal.js/README.md

 <br/>Copyright (c) 2015 uplaod

 This license is also supplied with the release and source code.
-<br/>As stated in the license, absolutely no warranty is provided.# upReveal.js
+<br/>As stated in the license, absolutely no warranty is provided.